New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Thermodynamic properties

 whose profile is shown in Fig.~\ref{fig:F1}.

-Fig.~\ref{fig:F1} shows that non-commutativity alters the free energy and generates a new minimum at the final evaporation stage \cite{abdellah2,Hassanabadi1}.
-The free energy typically exhibits two extremals corresponding to the stable (minimum) and unstable (maximum) branches, consistent with the heat-capacity analysis.
+Fig.~\ref{fig:F1} shows that non-commutativity modifies the free energy and generates a new minimum at the final evaporation stage \cite{abdellah2,Hassanabadi1}.
+The free energy typically exhibits two extrema corresponding to the stable (minimum) and unstable (maximum) branches, in agreement with the heat-capacity analysis.
+Furthermore, the Helmholtz free energy of the RN-like black hole shows a behavior similar to that of the uncharged case, and the repulsive branch has the same effect as that observed in the mass profile in Fig.~\ref{fig:m}.